-On September 26, 2019, the Company and Farm Credit West, FLCA ("Farm Credit West") entered into Rate Lock Agreements ("Rate Lock Agreements") which fixed the interest rates effective October 1, 2019 for the term loans noted above.
-Conversion Agreements were also signed as of October 1, 2019 documenting the key terms of the modified lending arrangements.
-No changes were made to the outstanding principal balances on the loans and no cash repayments of principal were made by the Company.
-The rates are subject to a prepayment restriction period for a portion of the fixed rate term that will expire on March 1, 2020, after which the Company may prepay any amounts without penalty.
+On June 30, 2020, the Company and Farm Credit West entered into a Conversion Agreement to convert the term loans noted above to fixed interest rate loans effective July 1, 2020.
+No changes were made to the outstanding principal balances on the term loans and the Company made no cash repayments of principal.
+The rates are subject to a prepayment restriction period for a portion of the fixed rate term that will expire on January 1, 2021, after which the Company may prepay any amounts without penalty.